echo statements.Writing Your First Script ✍️

 This script uses:

-to keep output on the same line.- Empty
+-einechoto enable interpretation of backslash escapes.\cto keep output on the same line.- Empty

-statements to add blank lines for readability.
+echostatements to add blank lines for readability.

-Special Characters in echo
+Special Characters in echo π©

-command supports escape characters to control output formatting.
+The echo command supports escape characters to control output formatting.
 Here are a few helpful ones:

 Example: